acode/cli/README.md

 };
 ```

-# Version Control and Package Management
+# Version control and package management

 A quick note on version control - Autocode is *not* a replacement for normal
 git-based workflows, it is a supplement focused around service creation and